Bodhidharma Sesshin

 Full details from Zen Mountain Monastery

-An intensive six-day Zen sesshin characterized by silence and deep introspection, featuring 7-10 hours daily of zazen, chanting services, formal meals, work practice, and private teacher interviews.
-Limited formal talks offered.
+An intensive six-day residential Zen retreat characterized by silence and deep introspection, featuring 7-10 hours daily of zazen, chanting services, silent meals, work practice, and private interviews with teachers.
+Recommended for those sincerely interested in experiencing intensive Zen training.

 Zen Mountain Monastery